-Florist.com.au has a range of flower types from natives to roses, as well as arrangements in boxes and baskets.
-It aims to provide affordable prices, receiving four stars on value for money.
-Deliveries can be made to almost every metropolitan and regional area, plus more than 100 other countries worldwide, giving you the ability to share a special occasion with a loved one.
+The Flower Factory has a range of flower varieties from natives to roses, as well as arrangements in boxes and baskets.
+Deliveries can be made to almost every metropolitan and regional area, plus many countries worldwide.

 Same day delivery requires orders to be placed by 2pm Monday to Friday and before 10am on Saturday, in the recipient’s time zone.
 Most deliveries can be made within 24 hours, but in restricted areas it may take up to 48 hours.